nil1143/saas_landing_stripe/README.md

 ### Project Goals
 * The Goal of the project is to make a website designed in the modern way.

-* It has been designed for people who want to advertise their products or promote themself!
+* It has been created for people who want to advertise their products or promote themself!

 * For the learning purposes.